DEFINITION DISJOINT SUBTYPES CONTENT MANAGEMENT

 Categorized Class Functional Asset

-Functional Assets encompasse all Architecture Asset Types used to describe why and how systems operate/function.
-This includes the Operating Eco-System where system operates to fulfill these purposes (Agents and their Behaviors).
+Functional Assets encompasse all Asset Types used to describe why and how systems operate/function.
+This includes the Operating Eco-System where system operates to fulfill these purposes (Agent Types and their Behavior Types).

 Functional Assets include:

-1. Blocks defining results of Behaviors of the enterprise or its sub-systems, that benefit to it internal or external customers : Outcome Event,
+1. Blocks defining results of Behavior Types of the enterprise or its sub-systems, that benefit to it internal or external customers : Outcome Event,

 2. Blocks used to describe information: Information Asset.

-3. Blocks used to describe how the enterprise operates: Operating Assets (Agent, Behavior, Service Interface).
+3. Blocks used to describe how the enterprise operates: Operating Asset Types (Agent Type, Behavior Type, Service Interface).

 All Functional Assets are constrained by Policys and are exposed to Risk Types.